My World (Aespa EP): Commercial performance

 On April 24, 2023, it was reported that My World has sold over 1.5 million copies in pre-orders sales in less than a week.
 The album debuted at number one on the Circle Album Chart, selling 1,420,178 copies for the 19th week of 2023.
 In the first week of release, it was reported that My World sold more than 1.6 million copies on the Hanteo Chart, surpassing Blackpink's Born Pink record from September 2022.
 In just two weeks after its release, the album became "a double million-seller" selling 2,011,388 copies.
 The album has since been certified double million by the Korea Music Content Association (KMCA).
-The mini album also topped the monthly Circle Album Chart, selling 1,949,219 copies in the month of May.
+The EP also topped the monthly Circle Album Chart, selling 1,949,219 copies in the month of May.

 In the United States, My World debuted at number nine on the Billboard 200 chart with 39,000 copies sold, following its physical release in the region.
 It was the group's second consecutive album to enter the top ten.
 Moreover, the EP claimed the top spot on both Billboard World Albums and Top Album Sales charts, earning their third No. 1 in the former chart.

 According to the International Federation of the Phonographic Industry (IFPI)'s Global Music Report for 2023, My World was the twelfth best-selling album worldwide, having sold 2.1 million units.
 (Note: The IFPI Global Albums chart ranks, in order, the albums that generated the most money globally across streaming, download, and physical record sales (combined) in a calendar year.
 The Global Album Sales Chart measures global unit sales across all physical formats, as well as full album downloads.)